-The following table lists different methods that you can use to define AD/LDAP filter parameters.
+The following table lists the methods that you can use to define AD/LDAP filter parameters.

-For most AD/LDAP mappings, we recommend that you use this method.
+For most AD/LDAP mappings, it is recommended to use this filter method.

 To create an AD/LDAP mapping

-- the inSync Management Console menu bar, click Users > Deployment.
+- On the inSync Management Console menu bar, click Users > Deployment.

-- On the AD/LDAP page, under the Mappings tab, click New Mapping.
-The New Mapping wizard appears.
+- Under the Mappings tab, click New Mapping.

-- Under the Mapping Configuration, provide the appropriate information for each field:
+- Under AD/LDAP Configuration, provide the appropriate information for each field.

-Field Description AD/LDAP Mapping Name Type a name for this AD/LDAP mapping.
-AD/LDAP Server Click the AD/LDAP server with which that you want to associate this mapping.
-Base DN Click the Base DN for which you want to view the organization units and groups.
+Filter Description AD/LDAP Mapping Name Type a name for this AD/LDAP mapping.
+AD/LDAP Server Select the AD/LDAP server from the drop-down list, with which you want to associate this AD/LDAP mapping.
+Base DN Select the Base DN for which you want to view the organization units and groups.
 Name used for creation

 - If you want to create inSync user names in the first name and last name format, click Common Name(cn).

-Click the organization unit from which you want to query for users.
+Filter Users Organizational Unit Select the organization unit from which you want to query for users.
+AD Group

-Click the AD/LDAP group from which you want to query for users.
-Do one of the following to select users,
+Select the AD/LDAP group from which you want to query for users.
+Do one of the following to select users:

 - Select a group that directly contains users.